List of Accept band members: 1976–1994

+In 1972 after Dirkschneider and Wagener had completed their military service, Dirkschneider assembled the first line-up using the name Accept, with Hansi Heitzer and Gerhard "Watu" Wahl (guitars), Frank Friedrich (drums) and Dieter "Rubi" Rubach" (later in the band Bad Steve with future Accept guitarist Jan Koemmet) on bass.

-Accept evolved from an earlier group called Band X, with the first lineup including Wolf Hoffmann, Peter Baltes, Udo Dirkschneider, Frank Friedrich and Gerhard Wahl.
-Wahl was replaced by Jörg Fischer in 1978.
+In 1975 Wolf Hoffmann replaced Heitzer on guitar and the following year Peter Baltes replaced Rubach on bass.
+Finally Wahl was replaced by Jörg Fischer in 1977.
 After the recording of the group's self-titled debut album, Friedrich left Accept and was replaced by Stefan Kaufmann.
-Fischer left suddenly after a tour in 1982.
+Fischer was fired by the band after wrapping up the Breaker tour in 1982.
 He was replaced briefly by Jan Koemmet, followed by Herman Frank shortly before the release of Restless and Wild.
-Fischer returned to replace Frank shortly after the release of Balls to the Wall.
+Dirkscheider left and returned during the recording of Balls to the Wall in 1983, and Fischer returned to replace Frank shortly after the release of Balls to the Wall.

 In 1987, Dirkschneider was fired from Accept and subsequently pursued a solo career under the moniker U.D.O.
-He was replaced by a succession of temporary vocalists, before the band settled on David Reece and released Eat the Heat in 1989.
+He was replaced by a succession of temporary vocalists including Michael White and Baby Tuckoo frontman Rob Armitage, before the band settled on David Reece and released Eat the Heat in 1989.
 Fischer left again before the recording of the album.
 Jim Stacey joined on rhythm guitar for the album's promotional tour, which also saw Ken Mary take over from Kaufmann after the regular drummer suffered a back injury.
 Accept subsequently decided to disband, after increasing differences with Reece and Kaufmann's injury.
 By 1992, the band had returned with a lineup of Dirkschneider, Hoffmann, Baltes and Kaufmann, releasing Objection Overruled the next year.
+Arjen Lucassen of Vengeance was involved at the time, he was supposed to be the touring guitarist but left before the tour started.
 Kaufmann was forced to leave again after the release of Death Row, with Stefan Schwarzmann taking his place.